New Tricks for Estimating Gradients of Expectations

 \subparagraph{The power of the representer trick.}

-We extended the convex combination of fundamental trick and log-derivative trick to include our more advanced representer trick, via the minimum variance convex combination over all three estimators --- see \autoref{fig:covdemo}.
+We extended the convex combination of fundamental trick and log-derivative trick to include our more advanced representer trick, via the minimum variance convex combination over all three estimators --- see \Autoref{fig:covdemo}.
 The result is a scheme which (here again for $n=2$ samples) further reduces the variance to less than $80\%$ of that of the log-derivative estimator.
-To reveal the true power of the representer trick, however, we experiment with non-linear test functions $f(x)=\sin(\pi\omega x)$, for $\omega\in\{1,2,3\}$, in the supplementary \autoref{fig:cov_demo_extra}.
-As expected, while the non-local nature of the fundamental trick leads to a breakdown for larger $\omega$, the representer trick merely requires a matching length scale parameter $a$ for the Sobolev space of \autoref{sec:sobolev}.
+To reveal the true power of the representer trick, however, we experiment with non-linear test functions $f(x)=\sin(\pi\omega x)$, for $\omega\in\{1,2,3\}$, in the supplementary \Autoref{fig:cov_demo_extra}.
+As expected, while the non-local nature of the fundamental trick leads to a breakdown for larger $\omega$, the representer trick merely requires a matching length scale parameter $a$ for the Sobolev space of \Autoref{sec:sobolev}.
 Note that in these cases again, due to symmetry the optimal variance reducing baseline of \eqref{eqn:baseline} is zero.